allyourcodebase/ffmpeg/README.md

 There are no system dependencies; the only thing required to build this package is [Zig](https://ziglang.org/download/).

+Zig API bindings are also provided via the "av" module.
+See `doc/examples` for API usage examples.

 ## Differences from Upstream

 * Only a single static library is produced.
 There is no option to create a